Shift3/react-challenge-project-sep-trial/README.md

 ## Running the project

 - After cloning the repo, go into the project's root directory and run `docker-compose up`.
 The first time running this the server and client will both go through the build process, but this should only happen once.
 - Your connection target on Mac and Linux is `localhost://`.
-For Windows, you will need to run `docker-machine ip` to find your address to connect to, default is `192.168.99.100:`.
+For Windows users on Docker Toolbox, you will need to run `docker-machine ip` to find your address to connect to, default is `192.168.99.100:`.
+You will also need to edit `/application/src/private.js` and replace the `SERVER_IP` export with either the commented out line, or your own.
 - Database can be found at `(target):27017`, server at `(target):4000`, client at `(target):3000`.

 ## Development process